wpwupingwp/OGU/README.md

         The name of locus/fragment.
     * Score

-        The score of this primer pair.
+        The score of this pair of primer.
 Usually the higher, the better.
     * Samples

-        How many sequences were used to find this primer pair.
+        How many sequences were used to find this pair of primer.

     * AvgProductLength

         The average length of amplified DNA fragment by this pair of primer.
-        Integer.
     * StdEV

         The standard deviation of the AvgProductLength.
 Higher number means